ubccsss/ubccsss.org/content/events/2024-01-09-ubc-technical-career-fair-2024.md

 end_date: 2024-01-18 16:00:00
 ---

+Update: Due to unforeseen circumstances, the Technical Career Fair has unfortunately been cancelled.
+We apologize for the inconvenience.

 ![Preview image for UBC Technical Career Fair 2024 event](/files/2024-01-09-tcf-main-with-dates.png)

 🚀 Calling all UBC students!
 Do you want a tech job? 🎓👩‍💻